Emotion in animals: Primates

-Primates, in particular great apes, are candidates for being able to experience empathy and theory of mind.
+Primates, in particular non-human great apes, are candidates for being able to experience empathy and theory of mind.
 Great apes have complex social systems; young apes and their mothers have strong bonds of attachment and when a baby chimpanzee or gorilla dies, the mother will commonly carry the body around for several days.
 Jane Goodall has described chimpanzees as exhibiting mournful behavior.
 Koko, a gorilla trained to use sign language, was reported to have expressed vocalizations indicating sadness after the death of her pet cat, All Ball.

 Beyond such anecdotal evidence, support for empathetic reactions has come from experimental studies of rhesus macaques.
 Macaques refused to pull a chain that delivered food to themselves if doing so also caused a companion to receive an electric shock.
 This inhibition of hurting another conspecific was more pronounced between familiar than unfamiliar macaques, a finding similar to that of empathy in humans.

 Furthermore, there has been research on consolation behavior in chimpanzees.
 De Waal and Aureli found that third-party contacts attempt to relieve the distress of contact participants by consoling (e.g. making contact, embracing, grooming) recipients of aggression, especially those that have experienced more intense aggression.
 Researchers were unable to replicate these results using the same observation protocol in studies of monkeys, demonstrating a possible difference in empathy between apes and other monkeys.

 Other studies have examined emotional processing in the great apes.
 Specifically, chimpanzees were shown video clips of emotionally charged scenes, such as a detested veterinary procedure or a favorite food, and then were required to match these scenes with one of two species-specific facial expressions: "happy" (a play-face) or "sad" (a teeth-baring expression seen in frustration or after defeat).
 The chimpanzees correctly matched the clips to the facial expressions that shared their meaning, demonstrating that they understand the emotional significance of their facial expressions.
 Measures of peripheral skin temperature also indicated that the video clips emotionally affected the chimpanzees.